arkershaw/sitecheck/README.txt

 	q -> Abort
 	Return key -> Print number of urls in queue

-	To resume a suspended job, run the script with the path to an existing output directory:
+	To resume a suspended job or use an existing configuration file, run the script with the path to an existing output directory:

 		runsitecheck.py /path/to/output